Steak and Shrimp Fajita

 Luci!
 I love surf and turf!
 Thanks!

 Sara!
 Totally!
+Thank you.

 Sarah!
 Yes, that’s a great idea.
 I’d much prefer a fajita over a taco!!
 Thank you!

-I love fajitas!
+I love these fajitas!
 And I love the versatility even with all of these ingredients.
 Throw that in a salad and you have a delicious flavorful salad as well.
 Great recipe!

 Thanks Dannii, I totally agree 🙂

-They are so delicious, Corina!! 🙂
+Thanks so much, Corina!! 🙂

 This is such a great combo for fajitas!
 Love the added chipotle powder for a bit of a kick!